coding-heresy/jormungandr/README.md

   name expresses the intent that the function will perform some initialization action the first time it is called and will otherwise do nothing.

+# Some longer-term goals

+## High performance event processing

+Not much work here yet, but the idea is to mix the _standard interface_ style of messaging with a high performance event loop based on fibers and io_uring on Linux.
+This is a big lift, and the only work done so far is a bit of exploration and prototyping to try to find a clean interface that is consistent with a specific internal vision of how it should look from the user perspective.
+I may try to create something using existing boost tools that will produce the desired user-facing style and then work to steadily swap out the internals for improved performance.

+NOTE: this work is currently under way in the experimental/reactor directory

 # Interesting ideas that may be developed further